gavinlyonsrepo/raspberrypi_tempmon/README.md

 7. CSV mode - parses log.txt and converts it to log.csv for external use
 8. Data mode - parses log file and produces a small report.
 9. Notify mode - send notifications to desktop, Number argument to define behaviour
+10. Stress test mode - Stresses the CPU with math and records results in csv file and graph.

 **1. normal mode**